ist-dresden/composum-nodes/pckgmgr/ImplementationDetails.md

    Solution: add a "parent" property to the tree node, and use that to compact the tree after initialization.
    Problem with that: RegistryTree.getItem doesn't find the right parent if there are two - when drilling down the tree, it's not clear which one is the right one if there are a group node and a package node with the same name.
+-> Variant 2 was implemented, since that was less effort.

 ## Tips and tricks
 To let IntelliJ know what type a JSP variable is (since it currently can't tell from the Composum tags), you can add a comment